krathalan/apparmor-profiles/README.md

 # $ aa-enforce /etc/apparmor.d/*
 ```

-This complex profile has only been tested with the standard `firefox` package as well as the AUR package `firefox-nightly` on Arch Linux, and only with WebRender (on both Intel and Nvidia hardware, on both Wayland and Xorg).
+This profile has only been tested on Arch Linux with the standard `firefox` package as well as the AUR package `firefox-nightly`, and only with WebRender (on the aforementioned hardware).
 This single profile will apply to both Firefox and Firefox Nightly.

 You will need to edit this file if your Firefox Nightly files are somewhere other than `/opt/firefox-nightly` (e.g. if you just download the binary from Mozilla's website).

 The only directories in the home directory that Firefox is allowed to access are `~/{D,d}ownloads` and `~/.mozilla`.
 You won't be able to, for example, upload things to the web from your Documents directory.
 You'll need to copy the file to your downloads directory first.

+### gpg-agent ⚠️
+This profile has only been tested with the gtk2 pinentry program.
+You may need to edit the profile to allow access to your GPG keys, if you keep them somewhere other than `~/.gnupg`.

 ### KeepassXC ⚠️
-This fairly simple profile assumes you keep your database file in `~/{D,d}ocuments/`.
+This profile assumes you keep your database file in `~/{D,d}ocuments/`.
 If you do not, edit the file to where you store your database.
 KeepassXC does not need access to your whole home directory.
 Please keep isolated backups of your database files.

-### Lollypop
+### Lollypop ⚠️
-This fairly simple profile assumes you keep your music in `~/{M,m}usic`.
+This profile assumes you keep your music in `~/{M,m}usic`.
 If you do not, edit the file to where you store your database.
 Lollypop does not need access to your whole home directory.

 I have not tested the profile for any web features, so they probably will not work.

+### mako ⚠️
+You may need to edit the profile to allow `mako` to access your configuration file, if it's a symlink to somewhere other than inside `~/.config/mako/`.

 ### mpv
-This fairly complex profile also allows mpv to utilize youtube-dl.
-I have also verified that this AppArmor profile works when mpv is invoked by other programs (like [streamlink](https://streamlink.github.io/)).
+This profile allows mpv to utilize `youtube-dl` to stream videos and confines it in the `youtube-dl` AppArmor profile in this project (you will need the separate `youtube-dl` profile enabled for this functionality).
+I have also verified that this AppArmor profile works when mpv is invoked by other programs like [streamlink](https://streamlink.github.io/).

 Use the command line flag `--gpu-context=wayland` for Wayland support.
 Use the command line flag `--hwdec=auto` for nvdec (NVIDIA) and VA-API (Intel) hardware decoding.
 You can also tell `mpv` to always use these options [through a config file](https://mpv.io/manual/master/).